SamGree/last/README.md

 - Form for Adding New Posts.
   - Title Input Field: - Placeholder: "Enter post title." - Placeholder: "Enter post description." - Placeholder: "Enter tags" - Users can upload a file or image related to their post.
     Includes a "Choose File" button for selecting the file.
+Size to download the image max 2MB.
     Displays "No file chosen" by default when no file has been uploaded. - A Submit button with a visually distinct style (purple).
 - ![form add post](/readme.img/formaddnewpost.png)